Kost Levytsky: Second World War and the independent Ukrainian state

 After the Soviet Army invasion of Poland, in September 1939 (according to the secret part of Molotov–Ribbentrop Pact), he was arrested by the People's Commissariat for Internal Affairs and incarcerated in Lubyanka prison in Moscow.
 Joseph Stalin, Nikita Khrushchev, Vyacheslav Molotov, and Lavrentiy Beria were involved in the proceedings concerning his case.
 In the spring of 1941, he was released and returned to Lwów.
 After the start of Operation Barbarossa, the German invasion of the Soviet Union, an independent Ukrainian State was proclaimed on June 30, 1941.
 Levytsky headed the State Representative Body – a Council of Seniors (Ukrainian National Council).
 He worked to curb the excesses of the occupational regime, carried on negotiations with the administration of Distrikt Galizien, petitioned to end groundless repressions, and pleaded for the release of prisoners, often with positive results.

 Death

-Kost Levytsky died on November 12, 1941, and was buried at Yanivsky Cemetery in Lviv.
+Kost Levytsky died on November 12, 1941, and was buried at Yaniv Cemetery in Lviv.